samirthanedar/Recommending-Local-Politicians/README.md

 I've also included two jupyter notebooks showing how I built the NLP pipeline and how I tested my results.
 You should start with project_5_politician_groups-w_sentiment_analysis.ipynb and then move to project_5_recommendation_engine.

 Finally, I have also included pickle files that has some of the data saved so the model runs faster.
+I have also saved all the tweets in a CSV for each politician in the Bay Area.